The Phīla Philosophy

 Our clients are individuals, families, estates, foundations and businesses that know they have been financially rewarded and are interested in sharing those rewards with their community.
 Merriam Webster dictionary defines a philanthropist as someone who makes an active effort to promote human welfare.
 Philanthropists are activists who have a love for humanity.
 They see a need and they engage to fill it.
 How?
 By what social justice activists call “in-person knowing” or “getting proximate to the people you aim to serve.”

-For example, we believe that to understand fully how your support of a theater piece affects audiences or the artists, you must go to the theater, talk to the playwright and listen to what she has to say.
-Addressing hunger requires our going to the warehouse to experience the food agency’s mission firsthand and observe how it sorts and distributes food to the hungry.
+For example, we believe that to understand fully how your support of a theater piece affects audiences or the artists, you must go to the theater, talk to the playwright and listen to what inspires the work.
+Addressing hunger requires an understanding and addressing of the root causes of the problem.
 We believe in the importance of working alongside communities to create systemic change.

-Our goal is to help you understand the issues that move you, learn from the experts on the ground who are doing the work and make meaningful financial gifts to the organizations that best align with your interests.
+Our goal is to help you understand the issues that move you, learn from the experts on the ground who are doing the work and make meaningful financial gifts to the organizations that are best equipped to be agents of real change.

 FOUNDER and Principal

 Stephanie Ellis-Smith is a leader with 20 years of experience in the philanthropic sector and is a philanthropist herself.
 She has served as a non-profit CEO, mentor, a social enterprise entrepreneur, and civic activist.
 Stephanie has held leadership roles that showcase her vision, dedication and expertise at a variety of organizations, foundations, government agencies and companies.

 Stephanie is a Chartered Advisor in Philanthropy (CAP) and a Certified 21/64 Advisor in multi-generational family philanthropy.
 She helps her clients clarify their giving in light of their goals and empowers them to feel the joy of using their wealth, talents, and experience to improve the lives of those around them.